Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): The Gaussian logarithmic Sobolev inequality

 \subsection{From Gaussian log-Sobolev inequality to Gaussian concentration inequalities}

-We are now ready to apply the log-Sobolev machinery to establish Gaussian concentration for random variables of the form $U = f(X^n)$, where $X_1,\ldots,X_n$ are i.i.d.\ standard normal random variables and $f \colon \reals^n \to \reals$ is any Lipschitz function.
+We are now ready to apply the log-Sobolev machinery to establish Gaussian concentration for random variables of the form $U = f(X^n)$, where $X_1,\ldots,X_n$ are i.i.d.\ standard normal random variables and $f \colon \reals^n \to \reals$ is an arbitrary Lipschitz function.
 We start by considering the special case when $f$ is also differentiable.

 \begin{proposition} Let $X_1,\ldots,X_n$ be i.i.d.\ $\cN(0,1)$ random variables.
 Then, for every differentiable function $f \colon \reals^n \to \reals$ such that $\| \nabla f(X^n) \| \le 1$ almost surely, we have